 Integrations are one easy way to get data from external systems into Wavefront.
-This documentation includes:
+Use one of the built-in integrations and customize it as needed.

 Try an Integration!